j3b4/DROP/README.md

 We will have FISHING!!
 Tricks, traps and deadly Rock Paper Scissors dueling.
 Stay tuned.

+For a detailed specification see [[specs.md]]

 # Next Projects Generally
+This is a very rough to do list.
+Feel free to edit and format in ways to indicate interest/objection help set priorities etc.

 ## DR features
 The following features are based on the Dungeon Robber rules.
 They can be tweaked as we develop.